Regional Hub: Glass Recycling & Drop-off (Tue–Sat) — Denver’s “Purple Bin” Compliance Point

 - Applicability Threshold: Residential buildings with 8 or more dwelling units (phased compliance by size).

-- Streams required: Trash, Recycling, and Organics available on site for tenants and staff.
+- Streams required: Trash, Recycling, and Organics available on site for residents and staff.

-- Tenant Education: Provide move-in + annual education and maintain records.
+- Resident Education: Provide move-in + annual education and maintain records.

 - Compliance Timeline (City presentations/updates):